 Close the lid.

-Allow to rest for 5 - 10 minutes before carving to allow juices to redistribute.
+Wrap in aluminum foil and allow to rest for 5 - 10 minutes before carving to allow juices to redistribute.

 If you'd like to see a Rotisserie Chicken recipe click here.